 Nailing and stapling don’t necessarily require a high CFM as the tank refills between nails or staples.
 Spray painting and sanding, on the other hand, require continuous airflow, which calls for a higher CFM.
 If the compressor cannot provide enough air for these projects, opt for a larger tank to make up for some of the overlaps in supply and demand, or look at a higher CFM compressor.

 Air compressors used to require regular lubrication of the piston chambers in the pump until technology and consumer demand prompted manufacturers to create oil-free pumps.

+Tools that require continuous airflow, such as paint sprayers, call for a larger tank to handle the overlap between supply and demand.
 For spray painting, sanding, or grinding, consider an air compressor with a 10- to 80-gallon air compressor tank to provide consistent pressure through the pneumatic tool.